wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 13 And it came to pass when the husbandmen heard these smooth words, many of them were bewildered in their minds, and knew not what to do.

-14 So when the young men who had flocked to the banners of Alexander, came down to the water's edge, to go into the boats, they thought of the words which the enemies of Columbia had spoken unto them; and they refused to cross over :
+14 So when the young men who had flocked to the banners of Alexander, came down to the water's edge, to go into the boats, they thought of the words which the enemies of Columbia had spoken unto them ; and they refused to cross over :

 15 Neither could the persuasions of the chief captain prevail on them all to go into the boats ; and those whose hearts were willing were not enough.

 16 So he was obliged to suffer them to return to their homes ; for his expectations were blasted.

-17 And the army of Columbia went into winter quarters; for the earth was covered with snow, and the waters of the great lakes were congealed.
+17 And the army of Columbia went into winter quarters ; for the earth was covered with snow, and the waters of the great lakes were congealed.

 [64]